BANIKKURAISHI/Event-Mangement-9/questions_and_answers.md

 C: Hi there, null
 D: ReferenceError
 Answer
-Answer: ?
+Answer: B
-Write your explanation here
+My explanation here :We need a parameter for name  but there are no parameter.

 5. Write the correct answer from the following options and give an explanation (2-5 lines). let count = 0;